-- EMT candidates completing a full attempt (completes all seven [7] skills) who fail three (3) or less skills - EMT candidates on Retest #1 attempt who fail any of the three (3) skills tested The following candidates are not eligible for any same-day retesting: - EMT candidates completing a full attempt (completes all seven [7] skills) who fail four (4) or more skills - EMT candidates on Retest #2 who fail any of the three (3) or less skills tested
+- EMR candidates completing a full attempt (completes all five [5] skills) who fail two (2) or less skills. - EMR candidates on Retest #1 attempt who fail any of the two (2) skills tested.
+The following candidates are not eligible for any same-day retesting. - EMR candidates completing a second full attempt (completes all five [5] skills) who fail two (2) or less skills. - EMR candidates on Retest #2 who fail any of the two (2) or less skills tested.
+The following candidates are not eligible for any same-day retesting. - EMT candidates completing a full attempt (completes all seven [7] skills) who fail three (3) or less skills. - EMT candidates on Retest #1 attempt who fail any of the three (3) skills tested.
+The following candidates are not eligible for any same-day retesting: - EMT candidates completing a second full attempt (completes all seven [7] skills) who fail three (3) or more skills. - EMT candidates on Retest #2 who fail any of the three (3) or less skills tested

 When all complaints have been fully deliberated, the Exam Coordinator should privately and individually inform each candidate of his/her results and offer each eligible candidate the option for a same-day retest if one is being administered.
 Before informing the candidate of his/her results, the Exam Coordinator should ask one last time, "Do you have any complaints concerning equipment malfunction or discrimination?"
-If not, the Exam Coordinator should only show candidates the completed EMT Psychomotor Examination Report Form and should in no way inform them as to the reason(s) for failure.
+If not, the Exam Coordinator should only show candidates the completed EMR/EMT Psychomotor Examination Report Form and should in no way inform them as to the reason(s) for failure.
 Retests should be completed in an all-or-none fashion.
 Candidates are only permitted to complete the entire retest, not just a portion of the retest to which they are entitled.
 It is the candidate's decision to complete a same-day retest.